skellis46/slipbox/Lithium dancing.md

 ## Abstract

-In this article I explore screendance's affair with social media, and the logics of production and consumption endemic to dancing for smartphones.
+In this article I explore screendance's affair with social media, and the logics of production and consumption endemic to dancing for and with smartphones.
 I use an incidental encounter with two people making a dance video to try and make sense of the ways in which screendance practices and practitioners are being changed by social media technologies.
-I use the work of Harmony Bench, Shoshana Zuboff, Alan Jacobs, Zygmunt Bauman, Neil Postman, Yuk Hui and Annie Pfingst and Helen Poynor to help construct a seven-part narrative about how screendance can stop hiding in plain sight and become a set of practices that visibly contradict the extractive datafication of humans in motion.
+I use the work of Harmony Bench, Shoshana Zuboff, Alan Jacobs, Zygmunt Bauman, Neil Postman, Yuk Hui and Annie Pfingst and Helen Poynor to construct a seven-part experimental and non-linear narrative about how screendance can become a set of practices that visibly contradict the extractive datafication of humans in motion.

+Part 1 -- _Two young people and their camera_ -- describes the encounter with two people filming their dancing, and serves as the platform on which this writing is based.
+Part 2 -- _An assumption about what happened next_ -- introduces the theme of hiding in plain sight underpinning theme of the writing key theme of the w of screendance presupposes that these two people were making their screendance for social media

+_In which I introduce the central conceit (or assumption) of this article, and use these two young people to stand-in for screendancing on social media._

+Part 3 -- _Algorithmic choreography_ --

+_In which I question who is doing the choreography and just how little social media needs to know in order to know us._

 ---

  >the outside world, the non-digital world, is merely a theatrical space in which one stages and records content for the much more real, much more vital digital space.

- -- Bo Burnham [-@burnham-2021- n.pag]
+ -- Bo Burnham [-@burnham2021a]

 > Here indeed, the whole mechanism of the operation is invisible to the viewer: the deepest darkness reigns: suddenly, a ghost appears, far, far away at first, appearing as a point of light to the audience.
 But it soon grows, becomes bigger and bigger and seems to approach slowly at first, to then rush towards the spectators: the illusion is total.

--- Victor de Moléon (1836) [in @chateau-2016-screensa pp.49-50] [^mm]
+-- Victor de Moléon (1836) [in @chateau-2016-screensa pp.49-50]

-[^mm]: Check re MM

-## Two young people and their camera
+## 1. Two young people and their camera

 _In which I describe an actual event that prompted this thinking and writing._